 Disposal of PHI on Electronic Devices and Media

-Before electronic devices can be disposed of, healthcare organizations must ensure that all electronic protected health information (ePHI) has been removed.
+Before electronic devices can be disposed of, healthcare organizations must ensure that all electronically protected health information (ePHI) has been removed.
 This applies to any device that is capable of storing PHI including laptops, desktop computers, cell phones, tablets, zip drives, portable hard drives, DVDs, CDs, and backup tapes.
-Additionally, other equipment that has an internal hard drive capable of storing data such as printers, photocopiers, and fax machines, must be properly disposed of.
+Additionally, other equipment that has an internal hard drive capable of storing data such as printers and photocopiers must be properly disposed of.

 The HHS requires organizations to have policies and procedures in place on the disposal of PHI and the re-use of electronic media and hardware containing PHI.
 When creating policies and procedures the HHS recommends the following:

 - Determine and document the appropriate methods to dispose of hardware, software, and the data itself.